How Traditional Face Reading Has Talked About Love Styles

 Upturned Corners — Playful Romance

-What Your Brows Say About Pursuit Style
+What Brows and Face Shape Say About Pursuit Style